gi-no/blog_mean_stack/article2.md

 ```

 #### Load ngInfiniteScroll
-To use ngInfiniteScroll module, add it to AnguarJS application module dependency.
+To use the ngInfiniteScroll module, add it to the AnguarJS application module dependency.

 client/app/app.js: